karaoc/dayz.test/[Server-Hosting]-SpawnSettings.md

 ### "SpawnBackpacks"
 Array.
-- List of classnames used for the items spawning inside the backpack
+- List of class names used for the items spawning inside the backpack

 ### "UpperGear"
 Array.
-- List of classnames used for the upper gear
+- List of class names used for the upper gear

 ### "PantsGear"
 Array.
-- List of classnames used for the pants gear
+- List of class names used for the pants gear

 ### "BackpackGear"
 Array.
-- List of classnames used for the backpack gear
+- List of class names used for the backpack gear

 # Raw file